-Dan Kennedy is a nationally known media commentator and a weekly columnist for GBH News in Boston, writing about media, politics, and culture.
-Professor Kennedy teaches news reporting, opinion writing, media ethics, and other journalism courses, with an emphasis on how technology is changing the business of news.
+Dan Kennedy is a professor of journalism in the College of Arts, Media and Design and a nationally known media commentator.
+Professor Kennedy teaches news reporting, opinion writing, media ethics, and other journalism courses with an emphasis on how technology is changing the business of news.
 He has also been published in The Washington Post, The Boston Globe, Nieman Lab, Nieman Reports, Poynter Online, and other venues.

-Kennedy’s most recent book, The Return of the Moguls: How Jeff Bezos and John Henry Are Remaking Newspapers for the Twenty-First Century (ForeEdge, 2018), examines a new breed of wealthy newspaper publishers and whether they have any lessons to offer for the beleaguered news business.
+Kennedy’s previous book, The Return of the Moguls: How Jeff Bezos and John Henry Are Remaking Newspapers for the Twenty-First Century (ForeEdge, 2018), examines a new breed of wealthy newspaper publishers and whether they have any lessons to offer for the beleaguered news business.
 The Return of the Moguls has been critically praised by The New York Review of Books, Journalism, Editor & Publisher, The Boston Globe, Kirkus Reviews, and Library Journal.

 During the Spring 2016 semester, Kennedy was a Joan Shorenstein Fellow at Harvard’s Shorenstein Center on Media, Politics, and Public Policy.
 While at Shorenstein he wrote a paper titled “The Bezos Effect,” which tracks the reinvention of The Washington Post as a national digital news organization under the ownership of Amazon founder Jeff Bezos.